jhawthorn/ttytest/README.md

 If you are working with a noncanonical shell, you need to use send_keys_one_at_a_time to have your shell/CLI process the input correctly.<br /><br />
 Also useful if you need to send input one character at a time for whatever reason.<br /><br />
 'Multi-character' characters like '\n' need to be sent with send-keys, though.<br /><br />
+There are more examples in the examples folder.

 ``` ruby
 require 'ttytest'